ds-capstone-survival-guide/ds-capstone-survival-guide/README.md

 - don't wait until the last moment to deploy your projects.
 If anything can go wrong, it will happened a day before deadline.
 Just ask anyone who finished this specialization.

 ## General remarks
+- Be civil and try to have fun.

 ## Useful resources